 The Abyssinian is often a colorful cat with a distinctly ticked coat, medium in size and regal in appearance; lithe, hard and muscular, showing eager activity and lively interest in their surroundings.
 They are often well balanced temperamentally and physically.

 Need for Attention

-Abyssinians regularly perform antics for your amusement, earning them the reputation of being the clowns of the cat kingdom.
-They will often perch on shoulders, crawl under covers, and sit on laps purring madly before racing off to bat imaginary butterflies and make flying leaps at the tallest bookcases.
+While Abyssinians will cheerfully entertain themselves, they are most happy when they’re very involved member of the household.
+They are particularly involved at dinnertime.
+Abyssinians regularly perform antics for your-and their-amusement, earning them the reputation of the clowns of the cat kingdom.
+They may perch on shoulders, crawl under covers, and sit beside you purring madly before racing off to bat imaginary butterflies and make flying leaps at the tallest bookcases.

 Natural athletes, no closed room or cupboard is safe from their agile paws and inquiring minds.
 Vocally they tend to be quiet.
 They purr with great enthusiasm, however, particularly around dinner time.
 If you’ll be away all day, you may want to consider providing a cat companion to keep your Abyssinians entertained or she will become bored and may act out.
 If you work all day and have an active social life at night, an Abyssinian may not be the cat for you.

 The Abyssinian is unquestionably one of the oldest known breeds, but no one knows exactly when or where they originated.
 Some think the Abyssinians’s ancestors came from Abyssinia (now Ethiopia), and that they were named for that country.
 Others think the breed originated on the coast of the Indian Ocean and in parts of Southeast Asia; recent genetic studies indicate today’s Abyssinian may have descended from a type of cat found in those areas.